BIGJRA/BIGJRA.github.io/rejuv.md

 Hidden in the first room is 7 *Ethers* and a *Dusk Ball.*

-On B3F, rock climb up here, and you’ll find:
+On B3F, rock climb up here, and you'll find:

 ZCell 084: Voidal Chasm